 Simple English definitions for legal terms

-Read a random definition: breach of contract
+Read a random definition: domestic dispute

 The entity theory of partnership is the idea that a partnership is like a separate person with its own legal existence, separate from the people who are in the partnership.
 This means that the partnership can enter into contracts, own property, and be sued, just like a person can.
 This theory is recognized by the Uniform Partnership Act, which is a law that helps regulate partnerships.